Accuracy

 How to use results responsibly

-• Use outputs as a starting point for comparison and planning.
+- Use outputs as a starting point for comparison and planning.
+While SnapCalc provides quick answers, it’s essential to understand that these are estimates.

-• Validate results with an independent source when the decision is high-stakes.
+- Validate results with an independent source when the decision is high-stakes, particularly for financial, legal, or regulatory purposes.

-• Confirm that assumptions align with your specific context before relying on the output.
+- Confirm that assumptions align with your specific context before relying on the output.
+If you’re uncertain about assumptions, review the documentation or consult a professional.

 Corrections and updates

-SnapCalc calculators are reviewed and updated as issues are identified or assumptions change.
-If you believe a result is incorrect, report it via the Contact page and include the calculator URL and the exact inputs used.
+SnapCalc calculators are reviewed and updated regularly as issues are identified or assumptions change.
+We aim to maintain the accuracy of our tools, and any identified errors or improvements will be addressed in subsequent updates.
+If you believe a result is incorrect, we encourage you to report it so we can address the issue promptly.
+Please include the following information when reporting:

 Related policies